 It is also looking to secure a banking licence from the Central Bank of Ireland, which will be its “passport into opening in several European markets such as France, Germany and Spain,” she revealed in her book.

-Despite the ambitious goals and the prospect of soon having shareholders to appease as well as customers, Ms Boden insists Starling will not lose sight of its principles or, as she claims is the case with some of her larger listed rivals, “lack empathy”.
+Despite the ambitious goals and the prospect of soon having shareholders to appease as well as customers, Ms Boden insists Starling will not lost sight of its principals or, as she claims is the case with some of her larger listed rivals, “lack empathy”.

 “Starling stands for something,” she said.